How to Organize Image Licenses, Permissions, and Source Notes

 Plan for revision and reuse from the beginning

-The phrase “future updates” is the key issue.
-A good record is not only about present publication.
-It anticipates the next version, the next platform, and the next team member who opens the file.
+The phrase future updates is the real issue behind image rights organization.
+A good record should not only support the current publication.
+It should anticipate the next version, the next platform, and the next person who opens the file.

 Ask future-facing questions

-This kind of review is especially useful in digital publishing, where a single image may appear on a homepage, in an article archive, and in a downloadable PDF.
+These questions matter especially in digital publishing, where a single image may appear in an article, on a homepage, in an archive, and in a downloadable PDF.
+The more ways an asset may be reused, the more important it is to document its rights clearly.

 Add review dates

-A review date creates an interval for checking image licenses and permissions before problems arise.
-Use it when:
+A review date creates a built-in reminder to check licenses and permissions before problems arise.

 Common mistakes to avoid

-Even careful teams can lose track of records when the process is informal.
-Some errors are especially common.
+Even careful teams can lose track of records when the workflow is informal.
+The most common problems are usually avoidable.

 Relying on memory

-A contributor may remember that an image was “licensed,” but not know the license terms.
-Memory fades, documentation does not.
+Someone may remember that an image was “licensed,” but not the exact terms.
+Memory fades.
+Documentation does not.
+If the terms matter enough to affect publication, they should be written down.

 Storing records only in email

-Emails can be hard to search and easy to overlook.
-If permission arrives by email, copy the essential terms into your rights log and keep the original message as an attachment or archive item.
+Email is useful, but it is not a good long-term rights system by itself.
+Messages are hard to search, easy to overlook, and often disconnected from the file they describe.
+If permission arrives by email, copy the essential terms into your rights log and keep the original message archived.

 Mixing source notes with creative notes